 - Determine the end date of your probationary period, by using use the following date calculator.

 If this is your first state of Texas job or you worked for a state entity but for less than a consecutive 180 days, you will accrue vacation time off balances during your probationary period but you cannot use it until after day 180.
 If you separate from the university during your probationary period, the vacation time off balance is not paid out.

 If you have already worked 180 consecutive days at a state of Texas entity, you may use vacation time off during the probationary period with supervisory approval and you will receive payment for accrued hours if you separate during the probationary period.

 Get Help Understanding Probationary Employment

-You can take advantage of services designed to help you manage your performance, and understand the policies and procedures surrounding the probationary employment period.
-Contact Strategic Workforce Solutions at 512-471-HRSC (4772) to request services to help you improve your effectiveness in the workplace.
+You can take advantage of consultation designed to help you manage your performance, and understand the policies and procedures surrounding the probationary employment period by contacting your Strategic Workforce Solutions (SWS) consultant.